gpt2ent/gpt2colab-js/README.md

 For custom models the idea is the following:

 1. Train your model *outside* of this Colab.
 This Colab is supposed to inference already pretrained models.
-2. Ensure you have a way to call your model *from within Python code* and get a string.
+3. Ensure you have a way to call your model *from within Python code* and get a string.
 That means if you infer text via calling external script -- something like `!python main.py --predict output.txt`) -- you need to examine the inference code of the script and write some sort of a function or an object that will handle your inference and return strings to you.
+2. Discard all of the code that goes before `import google.colab.output` and copy your own code that loads and prepares your model.
-3. Use the `ai_generate` function to connect your model to the JS:
+5. Use the `ai_generate` function to connect your model to the JS:
    * The simplest way is to not change any arguments and just use your function/object to generate a string and put it into `result` variable before returning `JsonRepr(result)`.
        * Note that the function will receive `top_k`, `temp` and `length` as *string* variables and will convert these into numbers internally.
        * Also note that you aren't supposed to output any part of `prefix` as part of your output string.